The Exorcist (franchise): Stage

 In February 2008, American playwright John Pielmeier expressed his interest in adapting William Peter Blatty's novel of the same name into a play and soon met with Blatty.
 He then began working on a script for the play, in which the first draft was completed within ten days.
 The Exorcist first premiered at the Geffen Playhouse, Los Angeles in 2012.

+Radio play

+A two-part audio dramatisation was broadcast on BBC Radio 4 in 2014.
+The cast included Robert Glenister as Karras, Alexandra Mathie as the Demon, Lydia Wilson as Regan, Teresa Gallagher as Chris, Karl Johnson as Kinderman, Bryan Dick as Dyer and Ian McDiarmid as Merrin.

 Video game

-A horror VR video game, called The Exorcist: Legion VR, was published on Steam, Oculus and PlayStation in 2018 and was based on the events of The Exorcist III.
+An episodic video game adaptation exclusive to virtual reality, titled The Exorcist: Legion VR, was developed by Wolf & Wood, Ltd. and published by Fun Train for Steam VR, Meta Quest (formerly Oculus) and PlayStation VR headsets in 2018.
+The game is loosely based on the premise and events of The Exorcist III.

+Theme park attraction

+In 2025, a haunted house attraction called Universal Horror Unleashed features characters from the film franchise.

-Canceled projects
+Cancelled projects

 In November 2009, Blatty planned to direct a miniseries of The Exorcist.

 In September 2015, Morgan Creek Productions was selling its library of films, while retaining remake and sequel rights to key properties, including The Exorcist.
 Rumors began circulating that the original film would be remade, which was later denied by Morgan Creek.

+In July 2021, when a trilogy of new Exorcist films was announced, two sequels were confirmed to be concurrently in development.
+David Gordon Green was slated to serve as director, while work on the scripts for the two additional movies was ongoing.
+By July 2023, the first sequel was officially titled The Exorcist: Deceiver and slated for release on April 18, 2025.
+On January 11, 2024, the film was removed from Universal's release calendar when Green departed as director as he focused on his production of Nutcrackers starring Ben Stiller, as well as season four of HBO's The Righteous Gemstones.
+By May 2024, plans for the trilogy were scrapped following the poor reception of Believer.